The X-Files: Films

 In November 2001, Carter decided to pursue a second film adaptation.
 Production was slated to begin after the ninth season, with a projected release in December 2003.
 In April 2002, Carter reiterated his desire and the studio's desire to do a sequel film.
 He planned to write the script over the summer and begin production in spring or summer 2003 for a 2004 release.
 Carter described the film as independent of the series, saying, "We're looking at the movies as stand-alones.
 They're not necessarily going to have to deal with the mythology."
 Bowman, who had directed various episodes of The X-Files in the past as well as the 1998 film, expressed an interest in the sequel, but Carter took the job.
 Spotnitz co-authored the script with Carter.
 The X-Files: I Want to Believe became the second film based on the series, after 1998's The X-Files: Fight the Future.
 Filming began in December 2007 in Vancouver and finished on March 11, 2008.

-The film was released in the United States on July 25, 2008.
-In an interview with Entertainment Weekly, Carter said that if I Want to Believe proved successful, he would propose a third movie that would return to the television series' mythology and focus on the alien invasion foretold within the series, due to occur in December 2012.
-The film grossed $4 million on its opening day in the United States.
+The film was released in the United States on July 25, 2008, grossing $4 million on its opening day.
 It opened fourth on the U.S. weekend box office chart, with a gross of $10.2 million.
 By the end of its theatrical run, it had grossed $20,982,478 domestically and an additional $47,373,805 internationally, for a total worldwide gross of $68,369,434.
 Among 2008 domestic releases, it finished in 114th place.
 The film's stars both claimed that the timing of the movie's release, a week after the highly popular Batman film The Dark Knight, negatively affected its success.
 The film received mixed to negative reviews.
 Metacritic, which assigns a rating out of 100 reviews from mainstream film critics, reported "mixed or average" reviews, with an average score of 47 based on 33 reviews.
 Rotten Tomatoes reported that 32% of 160 listed film critics gave the film a positive review, with an average rating of 4.9 out of 10.
 The website wrote of the critics' consensus, stating, "The chemistry between leads David Duchovny and Gillian Anderson do live [sic] up to The X-Files' televised legacy, but the roving plot and droning routines make it hard to identify just what we're meant to believe in."